BDC Hamburger Icon

 Do offer unique benefits.

-If the remote worker is a vital part of your team, you will need to offer the same benefits as a worker with a desk at the office.
-Provide the employee with health insurance, vacation benefits, and hourly or salary increases.
+If the remote worker is a vital part of your team, you must offer the same benefits as a worker with a desk at the office.
+Provide the employee health insurance, vacation benefits and hourly or salary increases.
 It’s possible to have just as much turnover from remote workers as in-office ones.

 Don’t ask them to complete tasks outside of the job description.